nusenu/ContactInfo-Information-Sharing-Specification/README.md

  ```100```

 ### trafficacct
 States if this is an unmetered or metered offering.
-In case of metered bandwidth the monthly included outbound (TX) traffic in GB ([GibiByte](https://en.wikipedia.org/wiki/Gibibyte)) is provided.
-If no bandwidth is included this value MUST be set to 0.
+In case of metered bandwidth the monthly included outbound (TX) traffic in GB ([GibiByte](https://en.wikipedia.org/wiki/Gibibyte)) MUST be provided.
+If no bandwidth is included, this value MUST be set to 0.
 If the hoster meters in+outbound the hoster provided value must be divided by two.
 This is an integer value.

+On a server with multiple tor instances the total available monthly traffic of the server **MUST** be divided by the number of tor relay instances running on it.

 length: < 10 characters